 Flying into Kathmandu on a clear day is in itself an unforgettable experience.
 The Himalayan peaks are only a short distance north of the capital of Nepal as seen from the plane.
-After customs, you will pass into the passenger pick-up area outside the building.
+After customs at Tribhuvan International Airport, you will pass into the passenger pick-up area outside.
 You will see a Mountain Company signboard.
 Our representative will be waiting to welcome you to Nepal.